What are mitral stenosis, mitral regurgitation and mitral valve prolapse?

 Types of mitral valve defects

 - Mitral stenosis: The leaflets are fused, are too thick, or there is some other structural defect in the valve leaflets.
 Sometimes, mitral stenosis occurs as a result of surgery to repair an abnormal mitral valve.
-As a result, the valve is too narrow, and the heart has to work harder to pump blood through the valve.
+As a result, the valve is too narrow, and the heart must work harder to pump blood through it.

 - Mitral regurgitation: The valve doesn’t close completely and allows blood to leak back (regurgitate) into the atrium (upper chamber) from the ventricle (lower chamber).
 This is also referred to as mitral valve insufficiency.